cerndb/spark-dashboard/README.md

  - Details: [charts](charts)

-## 2/3 Spark configuration parameters
+## Step 2/3: Spark configuration parameters

 You will need to set a few Spark configuration parameters to hook the Spark metrics system instrumentation to the dashboard.